-So you did your first 200 Yoga teacher training course.
+So you did your first Yoga course.
 Now, what?

 My first YTT experience was nothing but humbling.
 It taught me everything I didn’t know and just how much there was to learn; I had been introduced to just a drop of knowledge, in a vast ocean of brilliance.
 It made me feel small and I wondered if I would ever be capable of honouring the wisdom of yoga in my teaching.